-So we talked about the whole procure to pay (P2P) process so far and the issues why the process is not optimized.
-Let’s now look at how to go about optimizing the procure to pay process.
-We walk you through a step by step process
+So we talked about the procure-to-pay (P2P) process so far and why the process is not optimized.
+Let’s now look at how to go about optimizing the procure-to-pay process.
+We walk you through a step-by-step process.

 The first step towards the optimization journey is to figure out what is wrong with the current process.

-To start with the audit of the procure to pay process, you need to review each and every step in the process.
+To start with the audit of the procure-to-pay process, you need to review every step in the process.

-– What is the average time for you to create an invoice, for example, the time to scan the document, the time to index the document?
+What is the average time for you to create an invoice, such as scanning the document and indexing the document?

 What to do with all this data?
 We will cover that in the next step.
 But before we start looking at what areas to focus on.
 Let’s do a subjective assessment.

-Why do subjective assessment when you have all the data to review your process efficiency?
+Why do subjective assessments when you have all the data to review your process efficiency?

-With this subjective assessment, you should be able to identify top 2-3 focus areas.
+With this subjective assessment, you should be able to identify the top 2-3 focus areas.

 Let’s talk about how to make use of all this data and subjective information now.

-Before you decide the next steps, let’s see if there is a correlation between objective and subjective feedback.
+Before you decide on the next steps, let’s find out if there s a correlation between objective and subjective feedback.

-Focus on areas where you can deliver maximum value faster, what we mean that?
+Focus on areas where you can deliver maximum value faster.